iansjk/chembench-rf/README.md

 The scripts require the R packages `randomForest` and `optparse`.
-In addition, the helper scripts `ReadActivityFile.R` and `ReadXFile.R` must be placed in the same directory as the `RFModel.R` executable scripts.
+In addition, the helper scripts `ReadActivityFile.R` and `ReadXFile.R` must be placed in the same directory as the `RFModel.R` executable script.